 The presence of foreign Islamists in Somalia, regardless of their strategy and aims, was bound to generate a response from the Bush administration.
 In late 2006 Washington increased the pressure, alleging that the courts were sheltering al Qaeda figures, including activists who had been involved in the bombing of the US embassies in Nairobi and Dar es Salaam.
-When I questioned the pro-American diplomat on this point he said that there were “a few” internationally recognised terrorists in southern Somalia.
-But he stressed that the Courts had taken over by force whereas the TFG was created by an internationally recognised process.
+When I questioned the pro-American diplomat on this point he said that there were “a few” recognised terrorists in southern Somalia.
+But he stressed that the Courts had taken over by force whereas the TFG was created by a recognised process.
 “Yes, the Courts achieved a lot,” he said, “but they pushed their agenda too far.”

 Part of the difficulty for outsiders is the fact that the Islamic Courts Union was as much a coalition of convenience as a union.
-The authors of an April 2007 Royal Institute of International Affairs paper describe the Courts as “a broad mosque” that brought together people “from moderate and extreme wings of political Islam.”
+The authors of an April 2007 Royal Institute of International Affairs paper describe them as “a broad mosque” that brought together people “from moderate and extreme wings of political Islam.”
 While the United States and its regional allies focused on the radical elements, many local people were influenced by the on-the-ground benefits of the Courts in the second half of 2006.

-Opinion was deeply divided within this “broad mosque.”
+Opinion was deeply divided within this broad mosque.
 As the pro-US diplomat said, hardline elements within the Courts had been pushing for more censorship of the media, more controls over non-government organisations, and even a ban on broadcasting the World Cup.
 But in each case the crackdowns were opposed and the hardliners were forced to relent.
 The diplomat conceded that this struggle within the Courts “could have led to a more moderate movement.”

 According to the International Crisis Group, “Many Court officials were former civil servants, moderate Islamists or simply practising Muslims.”
 It was the Courts’ militant wing, al-Shabaab, that included members with links to al Qaeda.
 The mounting pressure on the Courts in late 2006, as Ethiopian troops filtered across the border, seemed to strengthening the radical elements.